About Ronald Sibanda - Pindula, Local Knowledge

 |+

-Since his national team debut in , he went on to earn Warriorscaps and featured at two Africa Cup of Nations (Afcon) editions with the [[Warriors]] despite failing to play in competitive foreign leagues.
+Since his national team debut in 1997, he went on to earn 89 [[Warriors]] caps and featured at two Africa Cup of Nations (Afcon) editions with the [[Warriors]] despite failing to play in competitive foreign leagues.
+Besides playing for the senior national team he also played for the junior national teams (U17, U20 and U23)

 His regret is that he never played overseas despite his talent and it was due to many factors and recalls how playing there was going to benefit him financially and make him a better person in life.
 Sibanda was part of the Warriors team that played in the 2004 AFCON finals held in Tunisia.
 The team was coached by a veteran football legend [[Sunday Chidzambwa]] and captained by the heroic [[Peter Ndlovu]].
 He played as midfielder in a team that included football legends such as Peter Ndlovu, [[Lazarus Muhoni]], [[Wilfred Mugeyi]] and [[Kaitano Tembo]].